 Chris has been in-demand as a guitarist, regularly playing at weddings, salons, cafes, corporate and private functions, as well as musical theatre productions.
 Overseas, he has played at International Schools and Universities.
 As a founding member of the Perth Guitar Quartet, Chris has performed at many of the quartet’s major performances.
 His versatility as a guitarist has been recognised through his participation in an experimental new music project, culminating in an ABC studio recording in 2013.

 In 2016, Chris relocated to Phnom Penh, Cambodia, where he spent time teaching, composing and performing.
 It was while overseas that he premiered his composition, The Lighthouse, a symbolist work written for solo guitar.
 He also wrote The Dawn is at Hand, a flute and guitar piece which will be premiered in Perth in 2018.

-Chris is currently based in Perth, where he continues to work on his compositions and further his career opportunities.
+Chris is currently based in Perth, where he continues to work on his compositions and runs a private teaching studio.

 More about Chris: chriskotchie.com